 - Pain, particularly from complicated extractions

 - Numbness or tingling in the face, tongue or lips

 - A nasty taste in the mouth

 To alleviate any mild pain you experience after the extraction you can take ibuprofen or paracetamol.
 If the pain becomes severe or you experience excessive bleeding you should speak to your dentist or oral surgeon straight away.

 Other ways to limit discomfort and aid recovery include:

-- Gently pressing a cold damp cloth to any facial swelling during the first 24 hours, followed by daily warm compresses
+- Gently pressing a cold damp cloth on any facial swelling during the first 24 hours, followed by daily warm compresses

 - Taking a day or two off work to rest

 - Avoiding strenuous activity for several days (including exercise)